ZeroWiggliness/CodeCoverageAdv/README.md

 ## Differences

 The quality of the calculations depends on the Cobertura file supplied to the action.
-For some reason I cant get it with exactly the same branch results.
-If you have an idea why please let me know.
+For some reason I cant get it with exactly the same branch results but it generates the right results.

+dotCover/reportGenerator doesnt generate branch results. jest cobertura (as used for this) generates branch counts I cant replicate.

 ## Building and Bundling